 Whilst in Cadiz be sure to go to one of the 'freidurias' - fried fish shops.
 Cadiz is apparantly the inventor of take-away fish and it is a firm favourite with tourists and locals alike.

 As well as being a lovely city Cadiz is a coastal town and has some beaches.
 The main beach at Cadiz is the Playa de la Caleta.
 Nearby is the Santa Catalina castle which once defended the beach and is now used for concerts and exhibitions.

 The Cadiz carnival takes place at the end of February/begining of March each year and is one of Spain's biggest festivals.
 If you like to party this is one to head for.

-Note: Cadiz is the Ibero-American Capital of Culture 2012 and this is particularly special as it is the first time the title has been help by a European city.
-The city will host the 22nd annual Latin American Heads of State and Government Summit.
+Note: Cadiz was the Ibero-American Capital of Culture 2012 and this is particularly special as it is the first time the title has been help by a European city.
+The city was also host to the 22nd annual Latin American Heads of State and Government Summit.

 Jerez de la Frontera is a lovely nearby town and is home to the famous Jerez de la Frontera horse fair which takes place every year in May and attracts horses and carriages decorated with flowers from all over the region.
 It is also of course renowned for its sherry and its flamenco.

 Also nearby is Arcos de la Frontera which is one of Spain's lovely 'white villages'.
 This particular one is considered to be one of the most beautiful villages of Spain.